alexwlchan/ideas-for-inclusive-events/src/_ideas/wheelchair-accessibility.md

 *   How easy is it for a wheelchair user to get to the venue?
     It's no good having an accessible venue that's surrounded by raised kerbs and without any step-free public transport.

+This may make the difference between whether somebody can physically attend your event, or they can't.
+If it's the latter, it's much better to find out before they turn up.